 The Barbero Community Hut

-The route passes through a number of environments, from woods to mountain grazing grounds.
+The route passes through a number of habitats, from woods to mountain grazing grounds.
 The grassy hillock on which the Barbero community hut is located is often visited by groups of chamois.
 The lower Gias della Vagliotta, still in use, is the place where delicious cheeses are made.

 The hunters' mule track and the ice quarry